nhan-hcmut/Data_structures_and_algorithms/Week_2_Array_list_Singly_linked_list/OOP_review/README_OOP_review.md

 1. In the toy store, all toys have a price.
 The car toy has a price and a color.
 The puzzle toy has a price and a size.
 We have to implement the `CarToy` and `PuzzleToy` classes which inherit from the `Toy` class.
 2. The `ToyBox` class has a pointer array to store a list of toys (up to 5 items, including cars and puzzles) and a variable for the number of items in the box.

-Your task is to implement two addItem(…) functions in the `ToyBox` class.
-If an item is successfully added, the function returns the current number of toys in the box.
+Your task is to implement two `addItem(…)` methods in the `ToyBox` class.
+If an item is successfully added, the method returns the current number of toys in the box.
 If the box is full, it returns -1.

 The `<bits/stdc++.h>` header and the `std` namespace are already included.